The Fine Arts Building

 Three Exhibitions - Fall 1975

-The Fine Arts Building grabbed the attention of the New York art world in the fall of 1975 with three vanguard group exhibitions organized by young curators committed to working with the most venturesome talents.
+The Fine Arts Building grabbed the attention of the New York art world in the fall of 1975 with three vanguard group exhibitions organized by young curators committed to working with venturesome talents.

 The first of the shows, Not Photography, was curated by Edit DeAk, a co-founder of the alternative magazine Artrite, and an assistant at Artists Space during its first years on Wooster Street.
 Susan Penzner, the curator of Self-Portraits, ran a gallery out of her uptown apartment, sold advertisement for Artforum, and was a hostess at the popular art hangout One Fifth Avenue.
 The third show, Lives, was the most ambitious, and the only one with a catalogue.
 It was the first independent curatorial venture of Jeffrey Deitch, a 23-year old assistant at the John Weber Gallery, who in later years became a major player in the art world.